src-js/Project-3/README.md

 Despite all this, James just shrugs and says, "Whatevs.
 You guys have no idea what being a celebrity is about.
 You better start taking these classes, but first let's see how other students and professionals have done this.“

 They all stand up, cameras in hand, ready to embark on their new quest but just stand there motionless.
-They don’t know where any film sites are located.
+They don’t know how to investigate where films have been shot before.
 They need a website!

 It turns out that there’s an NYC database that indicates where and when shooting permits have been acquired, and that can provide the basis for a website that would assist these users.